-Another tip for those without a garden: Look with pleasure in our Interview with Wurmkiste.at - because even those who do not have a garden can use a worm bin in the home to ensure that their own organic waste is skilfully decomposed into fertile soil.
+Don't have room for a compost pile?
+No issue!
+Look with pleasure in my Interview with Wurmkiste.at in.
+Even if you don't have a garden, you can use a worm bin or a Bokashi bucket in your home to decompose your organic waste into fertile soil.

 2. use soil without peat

-Peat provides better aeration of the garden soil, but does not go without environmental impact.
+Peat provides better aeration of the garden soil, but does not come without environmental damage.
 After all, peat comes from the diverse peatlands - and that's where it should stay.
-Peatlands are home to many endangered species and are also huge carbon stores!
-Although they cover only 3 percent of the earth's surface, they actually sequester a third of all terrestrial carbon - twice as much as our planet's forests.₁
+They are in fact home to many endangered species and are also huge carbon reservoirs.
+Although they cover only 3 percent of the Earth's surface, they actually sequester one-third of all terrestrial carbon - twice as much as our planet's forests.₁

-Unfortunately, there is also no such thing as "good peat".
-According to NABU, as an alternative to peat, you should prefer humus-rich soil with air pores and soil animals so that healthy plants can thrive.
+According to NABU you should as an alternative to peat prefer humus-rich soil with air pores and soil animals, so that healthy plants can thrive.

 3. use natural fertilizer

 In the vegetable garden is often also worth the so-called Green manure.
-In the process, plants are already grown in the fall, which simply remain in the bed over the winter, so that the soil is nicely loosened by the roots.
-In addition, the plant residues on the ground improve the soil climate.
+In the process, plants are already grown in the fall, which simply remain in the bed over the winter.
+Thus, the soil is nicely loosened by the roots.
+Plant residues are also good for the soil climate.

 4. know tasks of soil inhabitants

-To understand and optimize the diversity in your garden, you should also dig a little into the lives and tasks of the garden's inhabitants.
-Here's a dash of knowledge for you to match:
+To understand and optimize the diversity in your garden, you should also think a bit about the lives and tasks of the garden's inhabitants.

-- Mole: The presence of a mole confirms that the soil in your garden is healthy and that there are enough microorganisms ready to eat.
-For example, he also eats snails, grubs or snail larvae, making him a useful pest controller.
+- Mole: The presence of a mole confirms that the soil in your garden is healthy and has enough microorganisms to eat.
+He also eats, for example, snails, grubs or snail larvae and is therefore a useful pest controller.

 - Earthworm: The earthworm loosens and aerates the soil of your garden and enriches it with natural fertilizer.
 Its droppings serve as a valuable plant nutrient.

-- Springtail: Like the earthworm, springtails eat dead organic matter and leave behind fertile humus.
+- Springtail: Like earthworms, springtails eat dead organic matter and leave behind fertile humus.
 They thus make a valuable contribution to healthy and nutrient-rich soil.

 - Mite: Lots of mites in your garden are basically a sign of nutrient-rich soil.
 For example, they break down organic waste at an insane rate and counteract pests.

-Tip: If you are in the mood for the wild nature, then take a look at our Wildlife Blog Germany over.
+Tip: If you're interested in the animal kingdom, be sure to check out the Wildlife Blog over.
 Stephan is a nature filmmaker and provides you with breathtaking videos and short films in top quality.

 5. provide more shelter for animals

-Stone, leaf and dead wood piles are nothing to take away, but welcome guests in your sustainable garden.
-They serve as shelter but also for storing food.
+Stone, leaf and dead wood piles you should consciously provide to welcome animal guests in your sustainable garden.
+They serve them as a shelter but also to store food.
 For bees or bumblebees, for example.
-Hedgehogs feel right at home in piles of leaves.
+Hedgehogs feel especially at home in piles of leaves.

-For example, for swifts or redstarts, you can easily add a few Nesting boxes provide.
-Wrens or warblers like to build their nests in hedges - NABU therefore recommends not cutting hedges from March to June.
+Of course, your Garden also bird friendly be!
+For swifts or redstarts, for example, you can put a few Nesting boxes provide.
+Wrens and warblers, on the other hand, like to build their nests in hedges.
+According to NABU, you should therefore not cut hedges from March to June.

-Tip: With a Bee hotel you can, for example, offer one of the most important farm animals in the world a home in your garden.
-You can learn more about this in the article about the Creation of a bee friendly garden.
+Tip: With this bee hotel* you can, for example, offer a home to one of the most important farm animals in the world.
+You can also learn more about this in the article about the Creation of a bee friendly garden.

-6. fences and facades of your natural garden
+6. choose sensible fences and facades of your natural garden

-7. diverse and native plants in the garden
+7. planting diverse and native plants in the garden

 Just use this Seasonal calendar for fruits, vegetables and saladsto learn more about the respective, ideal cultivation times.

-Tip: By the way, fruit trees will also bring you great joy in the future if you plant them in your garden today.
+Tip: By the way, fruit trees (for example, a pear or apple tree) will also bring you great joy in the future if you plant them in your garden today.

-If your plants don't really want to sprout, depleted soil is often the main cause - mixed cropping and crop rotation can help.
+If your plants don't want to sprout properly, a depleted soil is often the main cause.
+Adherence to mixed cultivation and crop rotation can remedy this.

 The sense of a mixed culture is a more uniform nutrient utilization through your grown plants - ultimately, it promotes healthy soil and saves lots of water and labor.
 For example, potatoes harmonize well next to spinach and corn, but less next to cucumbers and radishes.